Tehreer/SheenBidi/README.md

 ### SBMirrorLocator
 It provides the facility to find out the mirrored characters in a line as determined by rule [L4](https://www.unicode.org/reports/tr9/proposed.html#L4).

+### SBScriptLocator
+Not directly related to UBA but can be useful for text shaping.
+It provides the facility to find out the script runs as specified in [UAX #24](https://www.unicode.org/reports/tr24/).

 ## Dependency
 SheenBidi does not depend on any external library.
 It only uses standard C library headers ```stddef.h```, ```stdint.h``` and ```stdlib.h```.